General Paddle Board Sizing

 The ideal size SUP for catching some waves is typically shorter than the average 9-10 inches.
 To ensure they are easily maneuverable opt for a board that is 6-7 inches than your height.

-Although most surfing SUPs are hard boards, inflatable SUPs are a great option for easy
+Although most surf SUPs are hard boards, inflatable SUPs are a great option for easy transportation.

 Ideal size Surf SUP: 9’0 – 10’6